fredclausen/ansible-adsb/README.md

 * Workloads can be deleted easily from the rancher interface via the Workloads page.
 If you do this and want the workload to not in the cluster again, make sure to change the `workload_install` option to false.

 * You can remove ALL workloads from the cluster as well.
-Ensure the `workload_install` is set to true for any workload that is currently running on the cluster, and the run the following command
+Ensure that `workload_install` is set to true for any workload that is currently running on the cluster, and the run the following command

 ```
 ansible-playbook -i inventory/inventory remove-cluster-services.yaml